maximousblk/audit/README.md

 audit("http", "http://127.0.0.1:5500/example.json", "0.1");
 ```

-**Arguments**

-1. Your module name
-2. Audit database. (a json file with the list if depricated and insecure versions of you module name)
-3. Current module version
+Then when a user runs a program that uses your module with the `--audit` flag, it notifies the user if they are using an insecure version.